mech/Learning-Notes/Design/Product/ProductDesign.md

 ## Advice

+* Lean UX allows you to embrace continuous change to focus on outcome instead of feature.
+Sense and respond.
+* Product need to improve in fast pace.
+Iterate on product and learn new thing and trigger scepticism.
 * You MUST fail fast and fail early.
 * Up-front user research is a form of Product Procrastination.
 It's busy-work. **Even though it was nice to "have the user in mind", the useful data came from the first user tests, not the research.**
 * Make an ugly version where all the things work